Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Methods

 When the situation becomes more challenging, such as in Figures~\ref{fig:perf_2lep_varrf_91_lowstat} and~\ref{fig:perf_2lep_varrf_73_lowstat}, the characteristics of each method become more distinct.
-For low-statistics samples, the likelihood approach tends to exhibit a bias toward high values when the true number of fakes is small, a natural consequence of the fact that it cannot return negative values.
+For low-statistics samples, the Poisson likelihood approach tends to exhibit a bias toward high values when the true number of fakes is small, a natural consequence of the fact that it cannot return negative values.
 The coverage of the true value by the estimated uncertainty is, however, still reasonable.
-A clear distinction between the precision of the methods also appears in Figures~\ref{fig:perf_2lep_varrf_91_lowstat} and~\ref{fig:perf_2lep_varrf_73_lowstat}, where the likelihood approach has the smallest uncertainty, followed by the asymptotic matrix method and then the fake-factor method.
-This is because the likelihood approach considers lepton efficiencies averaged over the entire sample and is therefore less susceptible to event-by-event fluctuations in the values of $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$.
+A clear distinction between the precision of the methods also appears in Figures~\ref{fig:perf_2lep_varrf_91_lowstat} and~\ref{fig:perf_2lep_varrf_73_lowstat}, where the Poisson likelihood approach has the smallest statistical uncertainty, followed by the asymptotic matrix method and then the fake-factor method.
+This is because the Poisson likelihood approach considers lepton efficiencies averaged over the entire sample and is therefore less susceptible to event-by-event fluctuations in the values of $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$.

-Despite the differences between them, none of the approaches is incorrect, as shown by the statistical coverage plots: except in extreme cases, the confidence intervals built from the estimates and their statistical uncertainty do contain the true fake yield in at least 68\% of pseudoexperiments, and the visible overcoverage is due mostly to the fact that the uncertainties are computed under the assumption that all of the ${\mathbf N}_\mathrm{tl}$ values are independent, while the pseudoexperiments were generated with a fixed number of baseline events for each, which means there was some anticorrelation among the ${\mathbf N}_\mathrm{tl}$.
+Despite the differences between them, all the approaches are valid, as shown by the statistical coverage plots: except in extreme cases, the confidence intervals built from the estimates and their statistical uncertainty do contain the true fake yield in at least 68\% of pseudoexperiments, and the visible overcoverage is due mostly to the fact that the uncertainties are computed under the assumption that all of the ${\mathbf N}_\mathrm{tl}$ values are independent, while the pseudoexperiments were generated with a fixed number of baseline events for each, which means there was some anticorrelation among the ${\mathbf N}_\mathrm{tl}$.

 When selecting which method to use, the analyser needs to consider the relative benefits and complexities of implementing the methods, along with the size of the uncertainty in the fake/non-prompt lepton background yield relative to other uncertainties in the analysis.